percona/pg_tde/documentation/docs/apt.md

 4. Enable the Percona Distribution for PostgreSQL repository

     Percona provides [two repositories](repo-overview.md) for Percona Distribution for PostgreSQL.
 We recommend enabling the Major release repository to timely receive the latest updates.
+Since the extension is in the {{release}} stage, enable the testing repository.

     ```{.bash data-prompt="$"}
-    $ sudo percona-release enable ppg-{{pgversion17}}
+    $ sudo percona-release enable ppg-{{pgversion17}} testing
     ```

 6. Update the local cache